jnertl/middlewaresw/feature_requirements.md

 ### [REQ206] Build Automation
 - The build and test scripts must work on a clean Linux environment with no manual setup except installing required dependencies.
-- Scripts must print clear error messages if any step fails.
+- Scripts must check exit codes after each build step, print clear error messages if any step fails, and exit with a nonzero code on failure.

 ### [REQ207] Documentation
 - The README file must describe all features, requirements, usage instructions, and environment setup steps.